Advancing stroke care in Belgium

 BSC Peeters-Vanhooren ESOC Travel Grant

-With the intention of supporting young researchers, the yearly BSC Peeters-Vanhooren Travel Grant will be offered to a young researcher (age ≤ 36 years and member of the BSC) and will be selected by an independent jury among several candidates.
+With the intention of supporting young researchers, the yearly BSC Peeters-Vanhooren Travel Grant will be offered to the best presentation at the Belgian Stroke Council Scientific workshop.

 The laureate will have the opportunity to briefly present his/her work during the BSC International Symposium and will be offered a travel grant to cover her/his participation to the European Stroke Organisation Conference (ESOC)